openware/barong/docs/general/api-keys.md

 2. Compute X-Auth-Signature header

 X-Auth-Signature is computed using HMAC-SHA256 algorithm.
-The secret used is the nonce contenated with the access key.
+The secret used is the nonce concatenated with the access key.

 Here is an example of bash script generating a signature and doing an API call using curl.
 The hmac256 command used is provided by the [GnuPG libcrypt](https://gnupg.org/software/libgcrypt/index.html).